 The close-up, richly colored illustrations lend themselves well to an intuitive reading style.
 The artwork goes all the way to the edge.
-This seems to give the cards more interaction than other decks, when read together.
+The borderless cards seem to interact when read together in a spread.

 The absence of full nudity and disturbing imagery makes the Morgan-Greer a good second choice when a Rider-Waite deck may not be appropriate.
 For this reason, it’s popular with both beginners and professional readers.